What Is CBD And Hemp Oil?

 Cannabidiol is my favorite cannabinoid that is found in cannabis Sativa.
 Most people refer to it as CBD, cannabidiol is evolving from a little-known molecule to a potential breakthrough nutritional component.
 Cannabidiol (CBD) is found throughout the stalk and flowers of industrial hemp plants.
-Unlike most of the 85+ cannabinoids that we know of, cannabidiol occurs in large enough quantities to easily be extracted from the plant.
+Unlike most of the 85+ cannabinoids that we know of.
+CBD and Hemp Oil occurs in large enough quantities to easily be extracted from the plant.

 What Are The Effects of Cannabidiol

 Studies have shown that cannabidiol is not psychoactive, which means it will not get you high.
-Cannabidiol (CBD) has been shown in a patent by the US National Institutes of Health to have significant antioxidant and neuroprotective properties, suggesting that it could be a potential treatment for neurological disorders.
+Cannabidiol (CBD) has been shown in a patent by the US National Institutes of Health to have significant antioxidant and neuroprotective properties.
+This suggests that it could be a potential treatment for neurological disorders.

 What is CBD Hemp Oil?